MicrosoftDocs/mixed-reality.es-ES/mixed-reality-docs/mr-azure-311.md

     {
     ```

-5. Dentro de la **GazeInput** de clases, agregue las siguientes variables:
+5. Dentro de la clase **GazeInput** , agregue las siguientes variables:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]